DorielRivalet/MHFZ_Overlay/README.md

 - [x] Monster Effective HP Bars (*e.g.* Burning Freezing Elzelion's 1,000,000 HP!).

 You can also see the monster icons or renders, and there is an option for automatic bar colors depending on the monster.
 You can adjust the font size, color, family and weight; in addition to that you can hide/show any sub-component.
+Includes Hardcore and Unlimited icons.

 ![Monster HP Bars 1](./demo/hp1.png)
 ![Monster HP Bars 2](./demo/hp2.png)